 Most of the students matched to our program are originally from New Jersey.
 Typically, they live at home with immediate family and commute to the college as needed.
-The program has affiliated practice sites throughout the state, so in most instances students can be placed within a reasonable commute from home.
+The program has affiliated practice sites throughout the state so most sites are a reasonable commute.
+The clinical work requires 7 weeks in Morris or Essex Counties.

+During the first year of the program while taking on-line classes, you can live anywhere.
 In recent years, our program is attracting more applicants from out of state.
-Faculty are happy to have students from around the country interested in our Combined M.S. in Nutrition/Dietetic Internship and Entrepreneurial Nutrition Practice concentration.
+Faculty are happy to have students from around the country interested in our Combined M.S. in Nutrition/Dietetic Internship and our choices of concentrations.
 However, relocating to New Jersey can be a challenge.

 In years past, interns from out of state often stayed with a family member or family friend in New Jersey.
 Others have rented apartments close to the school or in another area where more practice sites might be available.